madalin312/pnc_documents/documents/PCI_SSC_QuickRef_Guide_2010.md

 - 1.3 Prohibit direct public access between the Internet and any system component in the cardholder data environment.
 - 1.4 Install personal firewall software on any mobile and/or employee-owned computers with direct connectivity to the Internet that are used to access the organization's network.

-12

-## CoNTRoLS FoR NeTWoRk SeCURITy

-## Firewall
+Controls for Network Security
+- Firewall.
 Device that controls the passage of traffic between networks and within an internal network

-## Router
+- Router.
 Hardware or software that connects traffic between two or more networks

-Illustration / Photo: Wikimedia Commons

-## Requirement 2: Do not use vendor-supplied defaults for system passwords and other security parameters
+Requirement 2: Do not use vendor-supplied defaults for system passwords and other security parameters

 The easiest way for a hacker to access your internal network is to try default passwords or exploits based on default system software settings in your payment card infrastructure.
 Far too often, merchants do not change default passwords or settings upon deployment.
 This is akin to leaving your store physically unlocked when you go home for the night.
 Default passwords and settings for most network devices are widely known.
 This information, combined with hacker tools that show what devices are on your network can make unauthorized entry a simple task - if you have failed to change the defaults.